-In June 2010, our then 1 year old male cat Barry was probably hit by a car and his hind quarter was completely paralysed.
+In June 2010, our then 1-year-old male cat Barry was probably hit by a car and his hindquarters were completely paralysed.
 He couldn’t even urinate or defecate by himself.
-Three days later, after treatment with prednisone and lactulosis by our vet, there was no improvement at all and the vet advised us to euthanize Barry.
-But we felt he was still quite happy and didn’t want to give up yet.
-We didn’t want an expensive surgery with no guarantee of a positive outcome for Barry, which the vet proposed.
+Three days later, after treatment with prednisone and lactulosis by our vet, there was no improvement at all, and the vet advised us to euthanize Barry.
+But we felt he was still happy and didn’t want to give up yet.
+However, we also didn’t want the expensive surgery with no guarantee of a positive outcome for Barry, which the vet proposed.

-Through the internet we found dr. Aharon’s website www.kreupeldier.nl and we read similar stories about other cats and dogs.
-Dr. Aharon diagnosed that some vertebrae were misaligned, and that Barry still could react to pain in his hind legs, which indicated that recovery was a possibility.
-A week later, after treatment with painkillers and exercises, his misaligned vertebrae were repositioned by orthomanual therapy.
-During the following months with our intensive care at home and several treatments by, and advice from dr. Aharon, we noticed that Barry recovered very gradually.
-His hind quarter regained more and more functions and he could eventually stand up and walk again.
+Through the internet we found Dr Aharon’s website, www.kreupeldier.nl, and we read similar stories about other cats and dogs.
+Dr Aharon diagnosed some vertebrae as misaligned, and found that Barry still reacted to pain in his hind legs, which indicated that recovery was possible.
+A week later, after treatment with painkillers and exercise, she adjusted his misaligned vertebrae by orthomanual therapy.
+During the following months with our intensive care at home and several treatments and advice from Dr Aharon, Barry gradually recovered.
+His hindquarters regained more and more functions and eventually he could stand up and walk again.

-Unfortunately, Barry was again hit by a car in January 2011, at the exact same location where the earlier accident had happened, and he passed away.
-Until then, he was doing very well and we would like to thank dr. Aharon for her help.
+Unfortunately, Barry was hit by a car again in January 2011, at the exact same spot of the earlier accident, and he passed away.
+Until then, he was doing very well and we thank Dr Aharon for her help.

 Van Elten Family